·

 Instructions

-• Prep the potatoes.
+• Cut potatoes.
 Using a sharp knife or French fry cutter, cut the sweet potatoes into 1/4 square strips.

 • The second fry.
-Increase heat in the deep fryer to 375℉.
-Fry the French fries a second time, this time in smaller batches, so that they float freely in the oil.
+Increase the heat in the deep fryer to 375℉.
+Fry the French fries a second time, in smaller batches, so they float freely in the oil and don't touch each other.
 Fry for only 2-4 minutes or until they have reached the desired level of brownness and crispness.
-Drain on paper-towel-lined baking sheets and season immediately.
-Serve as soon as possible
+Drain on paper-towel-lined baking sheets and season with salt and paprika immediately.
+Serve as soon as possible.

 Notes

-Be careful when deep frying, especially if you are using a Dutch oven.
+Be careful when deep frying, especially using a Dutch oven.
 An electric deep fryer is much safer and gives better results.

 Use any seasoning you’d like!